-On October 27, 500 workers at the Delta Chelsea hotel in Toronto went on strike to demand safe workloads, fair wages, job security and workplace dignity.
+On October 27, 500 workers struck the Delta Chelsea hotel in Toronto to demand safe workloads, fair wages, job security and workplace dignity.

 On November 5, I invited union organizer, Amarjeet Kaur Chhabra, and two striking workers, Medhin Ghebre and Otis Anderson, to speak to mental health professionals about the physical pain and emotional trauma caused by their work.

 Ghebre and Anderson, who have both worked in the housekeeping department for over 20 years, recounted how many workers suffered miscarriages because of overwork and the use of toxic cleaning chemicals.